microsoft/azure-pipelines-extensions/ServerTaskHelper/AzureFunctionAdvancedHandler/README.md

 3. Deploy the `AzureFunctionAdvancedServiceBusTrigger` Azure Function
 4. Deploy the `AzureFunctionAdvancedHandler` Azure Function
 5. Configure the `AzureFunctionAdvancedHandler` Azure Function
    1. Set _ChecksEvaluationPeriodInMinutes_ to 1.
 This parameter defines how often the check logic will run.
-This is the time between when `AzureFunctionAdvancedServiceBusTrigger` calls
+This is the time between `AzureFunctionAdvancedServiceBusTrigger` calls
    ![Configuration settings of advanced azure function](Pictures/AzureFunctionConfiguration.png?raw=true)
    2. Set _ServiceBusConnection_ to _Endpoint=sb://{ServiceBusURL}/;SharedAccessKeyName=RootManageSharedAccessKey;SharedAccessKey=...=.
 You can find this information in the ServiceBus created in Step 1, under **Settings** > **Shared access policies**.
 Select **RootManageSharedAccessKey**, and then copy _Primary Connection String_.
       ![ServiceBus Queue connection endpoint](Pictures/ServiceBusSharedAccessPolicies.png?raw=true)